 Before beginning a career as a real estate agent, you must pass the real estate exam.
 This professional test is the first major milestone to getting your real estate license and shows that you know your job, the real estate industry, and how to work with clients.

 Ready to learn more about the real estate exam and how to become a real estate agent?
-This guide will show you the subjects and format of the real estate exam, a solid study plan, and tips and tricks to maximize your chances of passing on the first attempt.
+This guide will show you the subjects and format of the real estate exam, how to pass the exam with a real estate exam prep, and tips and tricks to maximize your chances of passing on the first attempt.

 How Much is the Real Estate Exam?